QOS: A Quantum Operating System: Overview

-\myparagraph{Qernel Abstraction} \projecttitle{} implements a wide range of mechanisms with different abstraction requirements, from the compilation to the execution runtime level.
-To enable the composability of these mechanisms in a unified architecture, we propose the \textit{Qernel} abstraction that acts as a common denominator for the \projecttitle{} mechanisms to apply their policies.
+\coloredText{\myparagraph{Qernel abstraction} \projecttitle{} implements a wide range of mechanisms with different abstraction requirements, from error mitigation to scheduling level.
+To enable the composability of these mechanisms in a unified architecture, we propose the \textit{Qernel} abstraction that acts as a common denominator for the \projecttitle{} mechanisms to apply their policies.}

-\myparagraph{\projecttitle{} Compiler} We propose the \projecttitle{} compiler (Figure \ref{fig:overview}, top), a modular, extensible, and composable compiler infrastructure.
-It comprises three stages: (1) The frontend of the compiler, the \textit{analyzer} (\S~\ref{sec:frontend:analyzer}), accepts quantum circuits and lifts them to the Qernel abstraction, generates the intermediate representation (IR), and performs IR analysis passes to generate the IR static properties required by the next stages.
-(2) The middle-end, the \textit{optimizer} (\S~\ref{sec:middle-end}), is an extensible and composable set of optimization passes that leverages the IR and static properties to improve the execution fidelity of the quantum circuits with manageable overheads.
-(3) The backend, the \textit{virtualizer} (\S~\ref{sec:virtualizer}), compiles the optimized Qernels for the target QPUs, similar to classical target code generation.

-\myparagraph{\projecttitle{} Runtime} We propose the \projecttitle{} runtime (Figure \ref{fig:overview}, bottom), a system that abstracts away the underlying heterogeneity and balances the tradeoff between the conflicting objectives of the cloud operator (resource efficiency) and the users (high fidelity and low waiting times).
-The runtime comprises four components: (1) The \textit{estimator} predicts the fidelity of executing the optimized Qernels to guide scheduling decisions.
-(2) The \textit{multi-programmer}, given the estimations, bundles low utilization Qernels to increase QPU utilization.
-(3) The \textit{scheduler} multiplexes and runs the Qernels across space and time with the objective to maximize fidelity and minimize waiting times.
-Finally, (4) the \textit{knitter} post-processes the Qernel execution results to return the final result to the user.